effibennekers/finagle-resilience-patterns/presentation/jfall.md

 Eggie van Buiten
 Eggie.van.Buiten@ingbank.com

-Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of ING Bank.
+Disclaimer: The views and opinions expressed in this presentation are those of the authors and do not necessarily reflect the official policy or position of ING Bank.